borisMI7/s21_ML1/README.md

 2. Introduction to Data Analysis
    1. Import the libraries **pandas**, **numpy**, **sklearn**, **lightgbm**, **scipy**, **statsmodels**, **matplotlib**, **seaborn**.
 Use **pip install** if necessary.
    2. Load data from [kaggle](https://www.kaggle.com/competitions/two-sigma-connect-rental-listing-inquiries/data) using **pandas**.
 You only need the table data, which is in **train.json**.
-   3. What is the size of your data?
+   3. What is the size (the number of rows and columns) of your data?
    4. Print the list of columns.
 Which column is a target?
    5. Make a quick analysis of the data: use the methods **info()**, **describe()**, **corr()**.
 Explain the results of the outputs.
 Are there any empty columns?
    6. We'll work with only 3 features: 'bathrooms', 'bedrooms', 'interest_level' and with the target column 'price'.
 Create a dataframe with only these columns.